-- Students who are currently studying at another university and wish to apply to transfer to UNSW Law
+- Students who are currently studying at another university and wish to apply to transfer to UNSW Bachelor of Laws

 *Australian citizens and permanent residents and New Zealand citizens.
 International students are not eligible to sit the LAT.

 ^ Indigenous students undertaking the Pre-Law Program at UNSW are not required to sit the LAT as they are assessed under multiple criteria in the Pre-Law Program.
-Students applying via the UNSW Gateway program are not required to sit the LAT.
+Students applying via the UNSW Gateway program or UNSW Internal Program Transfer (IPT) are also not required to sit the LAT.

-Yes, candidates are advised to attempt the sample paper provided for the LAT which is available on the ACER LAT site.
+Yes, candidates are advised to attempt the sample paper provided for the LAT which is available on the ACER LAT website.
 Otherwise, no specific preparation is required.

-Yes, unless you received an offer to UNSW Law for 2020 and have deferred it to 2021 or sat the 2019 LAT.
+Yes, unless you received an offer to study law in 2021 and have deferred it to 2022 or sat the 2020 LAT.